HazardServices/IOC_Focal_Points/getting_started.rst

 Getting Started
 ===============

+.. note: there must be a space between the last toctree direction and the actual sections

 .. toctree::
    :caption: Required Steps
    :numbered:

-.. must be a space before actual sections
    define_sites
    define_backup
+   synchronize_inclusion_percentages

 .. note::
    This guide is for Focal Points who are already familiar with the material in the Hazard Services User’s Guide.
 It covers basic,   required configuration as well as advanced optional customizations.